Adjustable Gastric Banding Surgery

 Weight loss is usually slower and less with adjustable gastric banding than with gastric bypass.

-Although adjustable gastric banding is considered the least invasive of the weight-loss surgeries, problems can occur.
+Adjustable gastric banding is the least invasive of the weight-loss surgeries.
+But some problems can occur.
 They include:

-- Band slippage.
 The band can slip out of place.
 Symptoms might include belly pain or heartburn (acid reflux).
 This may be treated by removing the fluid from the band.
-Or you may need a second operation.
+Or you may need a second surgery.

-- Esophageal dilation.
 If the band is too tight, or if you eat too much, your esophagus could expand.
 This can make it hard for you to swallow, which could cause food to get stuck in your throat.
-If it is not fixed, you could get pneumonia.
+If it isn't fixed, you could get pneumonia.